13 Most Important SaaS KPIs for Your Business to Track

 How to track your SaaS KPIs?

 Almost all ecommerce software now has reporting and analytics functions built in.
 For most of the metrics presented here, it's possible to manually calculate the values using the reporting tools available across these disparate software products.
-The most efficient way, however, is to use a tool designed specifically for tracking analytics.
+The most efficient way, however, is to use a subscription e-commerce platform designed specifically for tracking analytics.
 Ideally, you want one that is designed with SaaS businesses in mind.
 That way you know you are getting the metrics you need to succeed.
 Our own ProfitWell Metrics product is a good choice.
 Best of all, it's free.

 Solve for the most important KPI (churn) with ProfitWell